Updated May 29, 2021

 The Best Colorado Gold Mine Tours In Colorado For Families

-Here are our favorite family-friendly mining adventures in Colorado that are both fun and educational.
+Here are our favorite family-friendly mining tours and gold panning in Colorado that are both fun and educational.

-*All of the following mining adventures are within a two-hour drive from Denver.
+*All of the following Colorado mine tours are within a two-hour drive from Denver.

 The Country Boy Mine is one of the many restored gold mines of Colorado that is now open for tours.
 It is located only a few miles from downtown Breckenridge.